50 Beautiful Cities Around the World to See at Least Once in Your Lifetime🌎

 Gaudí’s whimsical buildings give the city its signature look.
 A visit to La Sagrada Familia, Casa Batllo, and La Padrera are must-do’s.
 But Barcelona’s appeal runs deeper than colorful landmarks.

 Neighborhoods hum with energy, tapas stretch late into the night, and the Mediterranean is always within reach.
-Take a stroll down Las Ramblas, the city’s famous tree-line boulevard, and discover a city that feels social, vibrant, and endlessly enjoyable.
+Take a stroll down Las Ramblas, the city’s famous tree-lined boulevard, and discover a vibrant city that’s endlessly enjoyable.

 Barcelona is also a popular launching point for Mediterranean cruises.